 - 1. Disconnect all cables attached to your computer.
-See "Disconnecting cables". - 2.
-Place the computer on a padded surface in the position shown in the following illustration. - Attention: Be sure to use a soft, padded surface such as cloth or paper towels when positioning the computer for service.
-The monitor or monitor bezel might be scratched if placed on a hard surface. - 3.
-Pry off the four snap-on screw covers on the rear of the monitor with a flatblade screwdriver. - 4.
-Remove the four screws that secure the cover to the rear of the monitor. - 5.
-Carefully lift the cover up until it clears the metal cover over the system board and rotate it to the position shown in the following illustration. - Attention: When replacing the rear cover, make sure that the small coil spring attached to the device bay release button is properly positioned against the inside of the rear cover.
+See "Disconnecting cables" on page 39. - 2.
+Place the computer on a padded surface in the position shown in the following illustration.

+Attention: Be sure to use a soft, padded surface such as cloth or paper towels when positioning the computer for service.
+The monitor or monitor bezel might be scratched if placed on a hard surface.

+- 3. Pry off the four snap-on screw covers on the rear of the monitor with a flat-blade screwdriver. - 4.
+Loosen the four screws that secure the cover to the rear of the monitor.

+Note: These screws are captive.
+Do not try to remove them.

+5. Carefully lift the cover up until it clears the metal cover over the system board and rotate it to the position shown in the following illustration.

+Attention: When replacing the rear cover, make sure that the small coil spring attached to the device bay release button is properly positioned against the inside of the rear cover.
 The device bay release button will not work correctly if the spring is not in the proper position.